-AT&T discusses 4G plans: LTE in mid-2011 and 20 4G devices, including tabletsAlex Wagner - Senior News Editor
+AT&T discusses 4G plans: LTE in mid-2011 and 20 4G devices, including tabletsAlex Wagner - Editorial Director of News and Content

 We heard earlier today that AT&T would be detailing the plans of their 4G rollout, and now all of that information has finally come to light.
 First up, the network itself.
 AT&T now says that it has a 4G network, following in T-Mobile's footsteps by branding their HSPA+ coverage as 4G.
 They still plan to begin rolling out LTE 4G in the middle of 2011, with the entire thing expected to be complete by the end of 2013.